DecLearn/declearn/docs/user-guide/client_sampling.md

 name, e.g. `"uniform"` for the class `UniformClientSampler`.
 - Defining the boolean class property `secagg_compatible` (just returning True or False) to precise if your strategy is compatible with secure aggregation.
-- Implementing the method `_sample` (do not forget the underscore !) in which your custom client sampling logic is defined.
+- Implementing the method `cls_sample` in which your custom client sampling logic is defined.
 - Implementing the method `update` in which you optionally update the sampler internal state (e.g. criterion score computation).
 This method is called by the `FederatedServer` at each global round, after collecting all involved